RailsBridge-CapeTown/Activity-Printables/hey-buddy.md

 ---

+# Write down a SMART goal on your card
 # What do you plan to do with what you learned?

----

-# Write down a SMART goal on your graphic organiser

 ---